 By Nuno Cândido, IT Operations, Cloud & Security Associate Director at Noesis

-Threats are very present, constantly changing, and increasingly diverse.
-Machine-to-machine (M2M) attacks, silent, highly personalized attacks, phishing attacks, among others, to which traditional security approaches are not able to respond.
-The traditional approach, based on standards and signatures, focused on detecting malicious actions and behaviors, proves to be slow and unable to adapt to these new threats.
+Finally, the growing sophistication of cybercriminals, the exponential increase in the number of increasingly complex and diverse attacks, and the increasing sophistication of attack techniques.
+The threats are well present, constantly changing, and increasingly diverse.
+Machine-to-machine (M2M) attacks, silent, highly personalized, phishing attacks, among others, that traditional security approaches are unable to respond to.
+The conventional pattern- and signature-based approach, focused on detecting malicious actions and behaviors, is proving to be slow and unable to adapt to these new threats.

-It is necessary to change the paradigm - to look for anomalous behavior, instead of focusing on the search for malicious behavior and to adopt strategies to reinforce digital trust, involving attributes such as risk, regulatory compliance, privacy, and business ethics.
+It is necessary to change the paradigm - to look for abnormal behavior instead of focusing on the search for malicious behavior and adopt digital trust-building strategies that involve attributes such as risk, regulatory compliance, privacy, and business ethics.

-Being able to analyze information and any anomalies without the overload of human resources is one of the perspectives that the vision of assisted intelligence allows to achieve.
-With little effort, it becomes possible to monitor networks completely and, thus, act in real-time on external or internal threats that affect organizations.
+Analyzing information and eventual anomalies without overloading human resources is one of the perspectives that the assisted intelligence vision allows to achieve.
+With little effort, it becomes possible to monitor networks comprehensively and thus act in real-time on external or internal threats affecting organizations.

-AI-based solutions use technology that allows you to analyze behavior patterns in any network, device, or user in an organization, regardless of scale, through AI and Machine Learning algorithms, thus allowing you to detect, with high levels of efficiency, any change in the pattern and, in this way, identify possible threats much faster.
-This type of assistance, based on AI and ML models, is the future of organizations that want to remain at the forefront of technology safely.
+AI-based solutions use technology that makes it possible to analyze behavior patterns in any network, device, or user in an organization, regardless of scale, through AI and Machine Learning algorithms, thus enabling to detect, with high levels of effectiveness, any change in the pattern and therefore identify possible threats much faster.

 Based on AI and ML models, this type of assistance is the future of organizations that want to remain at the forefront of technology with security.